A Zesty Contra dance, quite at home in an eCeilidh environment.

 Join hands in a circle of four, balance in and out

 You want to get round to the next position to your right...
 Look towards the person on your right, everyone should be looking at someone's left ear.
 You are going to take that person's place.
+They will have got out of the way.

 The clapping seems to be controversial, although why it is so is not clear.
 However, there are many dances that include the Petronella move and it is likely to fit better with some tunes and dances than others.
 It does make sense that everybody finds the right beats to clap on.